 Aldebaran, the fourteenth-brightest star in the night sky is a similar size to Orion and the brightest star in the celestial equator was discovered y the English astronomer William Herschel in 1782.
 Aldebara.
 It is 61.402 million km in diameter is 153 times brighter than the sun.

 Betelgeuse, the orange-red star in the night sky is one of three stars that make up the Winter Triangle (an astronomical asterism formed from three of the brightest stars in the winter sky).
 It is about 1.234 billion km in diameter.
 The diameter of Betelgeuse is 141,863 times larger than the diameter of the Earth.

 Pistol Star (not shown in images) is a blue hypergiant star and one of the most luminous known stars in the Milky Way.
 It was discovered using the Hubble Space Telescope in by the American astronomer Don Figer.
-It emits light 10 million times brighter than the Sun and is the brightest known star in the galaxy. (see video below)
+It emits light 10 million times brighter than the Sun and is the brightest known star in the galaxy. (see the video further down the page)

 As we travel to the largest known stars, to try to comprehend the sizes involved here is mind-boggling and incomprehensible!

 VY Canis Majoris was first observed by the French astronomer Jarome Lalande in 1801.
-This supergiant star has a diameter of around 1.9758 billion km and is 3,900 light-years away from Earth.
+This supergiant star has a diameter of around 1.9758 billion km and is about 3,900 light-years from the solar system.

 Unbelievable 'mind-boggling' sized star in our universe is UY Scuti

 UY Scuti (not shown in video below) is a hypergiant star which was discovered by German astronomers at the Bonn Observatory in 1860.
 It is the largest known star (that we're aware of) and is 5 billion times that of the Sun and is 2.3765 billion km in diameter.
 6 quadrillion 489 trillion Earths can fit into the volume of UY Scuti.